Entanglement transference and non-inertial quantum reference frames: ENTANGLEMENT DEGRADATION AND QRFS

 \section{ENTANGLEMENT DEGRADATION AND QRFS}

+In this section, we revisit the problem of entanglement degradation for a fermionic field \cite{Alsing2006} from the perspective of QRFs.
 As before, we use the assignment procedure from Section \ref{ssec:qrfs}.
 We consider the case where $(\EE,\CC)$ are entanglement entropy and entropy of coherence respectively.
 The analogous results for linear entropy and $\ell^2$-norm of coherence are presented in Appendix \ref{sec:app-lin-entropy}.

 The fermionic state \eqref{eq:global-state} used to study entanglement degradation,

 is a global even state.
 Thus, it satisfies the entanglement transference conditions in Eq. \eqref{eq:conjecture}.
 Two of these conditions are illustrated in Fig. \ref{fig:2e-2c-equals-3e}.
 Since $\ket{\phi_r}_{AR\bar R}$ satisfies Eq. \eqref{eq:conjecture}, the $\EE+\CC$ properties of the system can be fully characterized by providing six entanglement quantities, which we list in Table \ref{tab:entanglement1}.